 - Analyze corporate activities and past periodic performance to evaluate how different actions have impacted past financial forecast accuracy.

-- Provide detailed financial forecasts and decision guidance to the business, executives, board of directors, and others.
+- Provide detailed financial forecasts and decision guidance (AKA management reporting) to the business, executives, board of directors, and others.

 - Publish financial forecast reports and communicate the organization’s overall financial projections, estimations, and granular details to internal and external parties.

-- Use financial forecasts to guide planning, budgeting, modeling, and scenario planning, as well as inform the allocation of assets and investments to achieve overall corporate financial goals and business objectives.
+- Use financial forecasts to guide planning, budgeting, modeling, and scenario planning and inform the allocation of assets and investments to achieve overall corporate financial goals and business objectives.

 No matter which method of financial forecasting is employed, FP&A has traditionally used large, complex, and interconnected offline spreadsheets to develop financial forecasts.
-Perhaps no other business team is more reliant upon Microsoft Excel or Google Sheets than FP&A.
+Perhaps no other business function relies more on Microsoft Excel or Google Sheets than FP&A.